Thelonious Monk: The Complete Riverside Recordings

 Thelonious Monk: The Complete Riverside Recordings is a comprehensive compilation of the recordings made by Thelonious Monk for Riverside Records between 21 July 1955 and 21 April 1961.
 It was released by Riverside in 1986 on 22 LPs or on 15 CDs.
 It contains all the tracks previously released both on the original and on the later expanded CD versions of all his Riverside albums, together with some tracks never previously released.

+Reception

+Starting in 1992, this album has been awarded a crown in all nine editions of The Penguin Guide to Jazz Recordings.